-- (6) 1The reviews shall be submitted not later than two months after the opening of the doctoral examination procedure.
-2Any delays shall be justified.
-3If reviewers are not able to submit their reviews in due time, the faculty council may appoint another reviewer who shall substitute the reviewer in question. - (7) 1If all reviews are available, the chairperson of the doctoral committee shall continue the doctoral examination procedure.
-2The dean informs the persons eligible to supervise doctoral thesis projects about the doctoral thesis, including the reviews, being available in the dean's office for three weeks in accordance with section 4 subsection 3.
-3Within the period, the persons notified are eligible to provide their opinion on the given doctoral thesis. - (8) 1If all reviewers suggest the acceptance of the doctoral thesis, the doctoral committee decides on the overall mark of the doctoral thesis based on all reviews submitted.
+- (6) The reviews shall be submitted to the dean not later than two months after the opening of the doctoral examination procedure.
+Any delays shall be justified.
+If reviewers are not able to submit their reviews in due time, the faculty council may appoint another reviewer who shall substitute the reviewer in question. - (7) The dean informs the persons eligible to supervise doctoral thesis projects about the doctoral thesis, including the reviews, being available in the dean's office for three weeks in accordance with section 4 subsection 3.
+Within the period, the persons notified are eligible to provide their opinion on the given doctoral thesis.
+After the end of the public disclosure, the chairperson of the doctoral committee ensures that the doctoral procedure is continued. - (8) 1If all reviewers suggest the acceptance of the doctoral thesis, the doctoral committee decides on the overall mark of the doctoral thesis based on all reviews submitted.
 2Should all reviewers give the same mark, this shall represent the final overall mark of the thesis.
 3If the assessments differ from each other, the doctoral committee shall determine the overall mark based on the reviews.
 4Prior to the decision, the chairperson of the doctoral committee may commission another review, upon prior agreement with the faculty council, if the marks of both reviewers should differ from each other by one mark.
-5The mark "summa cum laude" may only be given if the marks of all reviewers correspond to it.

-- (9) 1Should one reviewer recommend the rejection of the doctoral thesis, the doctoral committee decides whether to continue the doctoral examination procedure.
-2Upon prior approval of the faculty council, the chairperson may obtain additional reviews.
-3The decision to accept or reject the doctoral thesis following additional reviews shall be made by the doctoral committee taking account of all reviews.
-4If two reviewers reject the thesis, this shall be deemed failed, hence the doctoral examination procedure shall be closed.
-5One copy of the doctoral thesis shall remain in the files of the Faculty.
-6If the doctoral examination procedure is terminated, the dean shall send a written notification to the doctoral candidates which allows them to view the files. - (10) If the doctoral examination procedure should be continued after the acceptance of the doctoral thesis, the doctoral candidate may view the reviews after the date of the thesis defence has been set.
+5If both reviewers propose the grade "summa cum laude" for the dissertation, a third reviewer shall be appointed by the Faculty Council.
+5The mark "summa cum laude" may only be given if the marks of all reviewers correspond to it. - (9) Should one reviewer recommend the rejection of the doctoral thesis, the doctoral committee decides whether to continue the doctoral examination procedure.
+Upon prior approval of the faculty council, the chairperson may obtain additional reviews.
+The decision to accept or reject the doctoral thesis following additional reviews shall be made by the doctoral committee taking account of all reviews.
+If two reviewers reject the thesis, this shall be deemed failed, hence the doctoral examination procedure shall be closed.
+One copy of the doctoral thesis shall remain in the files of the Faculty.
+If the doctoral examination procedure is terminated, the dean shall send a written notification to the doctoral candidates which allows them to view the files. - (10)If the doctoral examination procedure should be continued after the acceptance of the doctoral thesis, the doctoral candidate may view the reviews after the date of the thesis defence has been set.